ShanaNyaa/dotfiles-cachyos/README.md

 - The LM Studio CLI path in `zsh/.zshenv` is specific to its original machine.
 Update or remove it on another Mac.
 - `tmux` uses `pbcopy` for copy-mode selection on macOS and `xclip` on other systems.
 - `btop` defaults to the Catppuccin Mocha theme; switch themes by pointing `color_theme` in `btop/.config/btop/btop.conf` at one of the other bundled `.theme` files.
-- `yazi` ships with Catppuccin Mocha colors in `theme.toml`; swap in one of the other flavor/accent combinations under `yazi/.config/yazi/themes/catppuccin/`.
+- `yazi` ships with Catppuccin Mocha colors in `theme.toml`; swap in one of the other flavor/accent combinations under `yazi/.config/yazi/themes/catppuccin/`. `overall.bg` is commented out so Yazi uses the terminal's own background instead of a hardcoded color.
+- `bat` defaults to the `Catppuccin Mocha` theme in `bat/.config/bat/config`; run `bat --list-themes` to see other options, and `bat cache --build` after changing themes if you add custom ones.
 - `ghostty` switches theme automatically between Catppuccin Latte (light) and Catppuccin Mocha (dark); the active cursor shader is set via the uncommented `custom-shader` line in `ghostty/.config/ghostty/config.ghostty`.
 - The Ghostty cursor shaders are pulled in as a Git submodule from [sahaj-b/ghostty-cursor-shaders](https://github.com/sahaj-b/ghostty-cursor-shaders); run `git submodule update --remote` to update them.
-- To remove links created by Stow, run `stow -D -t "$HOME" zsh tmux nvim btop oh-my-posh yazi fzf lazygit ghostty` from this repository.
+- To remove links created by Stow, run `stow -D -t "$HOME" zsh tmux nvim btop oh-my-posh yazi fzf lazygit ghostty bat` from this repository.